robertbenson/docker_openai_custom_weather_demo/README.md

 # Demo Weather app using OpenAI - _Function Calling_
 ## Python code and Docker Image

-This is a customizable Weather app using OpenAI [function calling](https://platform.openai.com/docs/guides/function-calling)
+This is a customizable Weather Python script using OpenAI [function calling](https://platform.openai.com/docs/guides/function-calling) and the OpenAI example [Code provided](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models).

+A Docker image is available.

 # Retrieval-Augmented Generation (RAG)